qooxdoo/qooxdoo/docs/development/howto/using_non_qx_libs.md

 ## Using `require` to include a Node module

-Starting with qooxdo 7.1 the compiler will resolve `require` calls automatically, pulling in packages from the local `node_mopdules` tree.
+Starting with Qooxdoo 7.1 the compiler will resolve `require` calls automatically, pulling in packages from the local `node_modules` tree.

 If you want to use the `semver` package in your application, this is pretty simple.
 First install `semver`